 - Psychologist, to help with stress management

 Things to remember

-- Teeth grinding (bruxism) is involuntary clenching, grinding and gnashing of the teeth that usually happens during sleep.
+- Teeth grinding (bruxism) is an involuntary clenching and grinding of the teeth, usually during sleep.

-- Causes can include stress, concentration, incorrect tooth alignment and drug misuse.
+- Causes can include stress, concentration and drug misuse.

-- Treatments include bite splints (to be worn at night), repair of tooth damage, muscle relaxant medication and stress management therapy.
+- Treatments include mouthguards worn at night, repair of tooth damage, muscle-relaxant medication and stress management therapy.

 You might also be interested in:

 Go to More information for support groups, related links and references.